Los Angeles Commercial Truck Accident Attorneys

 Commercial Truck Accident Statistics

-According to the National Security Council (NSC) 2022 report, truck accidents are skyrocketing.
-There were nearly 6,000 fatal crashes involving large trucks in 2022, a 49% increase over the past decade.
-Injuries are also on the rise, up 2.5% from 2021.
+According to the National Security Council (NSC) 2022 report, the number of truck accidents has increased significantly.
+There were nearly 5,375 fatal crashes involving large trucks in 2023, a 43% increase over the past decade.

 In 2022, most victims of large truck crashes were in other vehicles, followed by truck occupants and pedestrians.
 California had 436 deaths, making it one of the states with the highest number of large truck crash fatalities that year.